Early Life and Education

 Michael Tojner was born on March 31, 1966, in Steyr, Austria.
-He grew up in Haag, Lower Austria.
-He graduated from the Bundesrealgymnasium Amstetten in 1984.
-He pursued higher education at the Vienna University of Economics and Business, earning degrees in business administration, and the University of Vienna, where he studied law.
-He received doctorates from both universities.
+He spent his childhood in Haag, Lower Austria.
+He attended the Bundesrealgymnasium Amstetten, graduating in 1984.
+Tojner pursued higher education at the University of Vienna, earning degrees in both business administration and law, and obtaining doctorates in both fields in 1990/1991.
+He also participated in executive programs at Stanford University (2001) and Harvard Business School (2002).

 Rise to Success